What is a Misdemeanor & How LongDoes It Stay On Your Record?

 4. Can a Misdemeanor Affect My Professional License?

-Yes, a misdemeanor can affect your professional license, especially in healthcare, law enforcement, and education.
-Many licensing boards conduct background checks and may deny or revoke licenses based on misdemeanor convictions, particularly those involving moral turpitude or dishonesty.
+Yes, a misdemeanor can impact your professional license.
+This is especially true in healthcare, law enforcement, and education.
+Many licensing boards conduct background checks.
+They may deny or revoke licenses for misdemeanor convictions.
+This is especially true for those involving moral turpitude or dishonesty.

 5. How Do Misdemeanor Charges Affect Immigration Status?